 Addressing deep-seated issues related to alcohol use can be emotionally taxing.
 Lean on your support network and consider seeking additional help from counselors or therapists if needed.

-Local Resources and Support in Brookings
+Additional Support Resources in Brookings

 Brookings, South Dakota, offers various resources beyond AA that can support your journey to a healthier relationship with alcohol.
 Here are a few: